HSwMS Gustaf V: Armament

-The main artillery on Gustaf V consisted of four 28 cm M/12 cannons that were placed in two double turrets, one on the bow and one on the stern.
+The main artillery on Gustaf V consisted of four 28 cm M/12 guns placed in two double turrets, one forward and one aft.
 The projectiles weighed 306 kg with a range of 19600 m.
 The secondary artillery consisted of eight 15.2 cm cannons.
 These were placed in six single turrets, three on each side of the superstructure, and a twin turret staggered above the front 28 cm cannon.
 The light artillery consisted of four 75 mm cannons and furthermore there were two 57 mm cannons, two 6.5 mm machine guns and two 45.7 cm underwater torpedo tubes in the bow.

 History

-Construction and Delivery
+Construction and delivery

 Gustaf V was laid down in spring 1915 at Kockums in Malmö.
 With HSwMS Sverige already being launched the shipyard had access to the original drawings, which meant that the construction work started well.
 However, as the First World War progressed, it became increasingly difficult to obtain materials, especially those that had to be acquired outside the country.
 In particular armored plates ordered from the United States were delayed, which caused delays in construction.

 On 31 January 1918, the ship was launched in the presence of Crown Prince Gustaf VI Adolf.
 Before launching, there was anxiety that as the ship slipped into the water it would hit the opposite side of the harbor basin, as the distance to this was considered short and the ship's weight was so great.
 To prevent a collision with the basin edge heavy chains were attached to the ship which would help arrest its momentum and at the edge of the basin were laid wooden logs that would help dampen a possible collision.
 The launching proved successful when the chains effectively braked the ship before reaching the quayside.

 During fitting out work after the launch, the problems with material procurement became even more pronounced.
 In addition, there was a strong labor shortage in 1917–1920 which forced the yards to request breaking the contract.
 Due to the belief in disarmament and peace after the First World War, there were also proposals to remove the armor and build HSwMS Gustaf V and HSwMS Drottning Victoria as passenger ships.
 Nothing came of this however and in the winter of 1921/1922 Gustaf V was ready to conduct sea trials.
 During these trials it appeared that the new propeller machinery, with the reduction gear that some had doubted, worked satisfactorily.

 The total cost of Gustaf V was 14,220,000 Swedish Krona.
 The sum is equal to today's monetary value (annual average 2016) of approximately 356,825,250 SEK or 44,022,000 USD.
 In addition to this appropriation, a sum of SEK 1,293,295 was received, which was awarded by an arbitration panel after it the shipyard requested extra money due to increased costs from procurement difficulties.